Preparing for cold weather

 Read our Winter Service Plan

 Gritting main roads and residential roads

-The borough's network of main roads are treated as a priority so that the emergency services and public transport can keep running.
-Smaller residential roads are gritted afterwards.
+The borough's network of main roads is treated as a priority so that the emergency services and public transport can keep running.
+Smaller residential roads are gritted after.

 We return to places that have already been treated in order to put down fresh quantities.
 Gritting will only work if it is done repeatedly because it needs the 'mixing effect' of passing traffic to work properly, especially if there is more than one snowfall.

 The borough's 460 miles of pavements and footpaths must be treated by hand.
 Particular attention is always paid to entrances outside tube and railway stations, hospitals, OAP day centres, schools, care homes, clinics and nurseries.

 Get advice on how to clear ice and snow from pavements yourself.